stevencheng1220/VulkanTutorial/README.md

 # Depth buffering
 - Introduction
+    - The geometry we've worked with so far is projected into 3D, but it's still completely flat.
+In this chapter we're going to add a Z coordinate to the position to prepare for 3D meshes.
+We'll use this third coordinate to place a square over the current square to see a problem that arises when geometry is not sorted by depth.
 - 3D geometry
+    - To support 3D geometry, we need to modify the Vertex struct.
+The vertex structure now includes a 3D vector for position, and the corresponding attribute description is updated.
+The vertex shader is updated to accept and transform 3D coordinates.
+The vertex container now includes Z coordinates for additional geometry.
+    - The problem of overlapping fragments is addressed by either sorting draw calls by depth or using a depth buffer.
+        -  The first approach is commonly used for drawing transparent objects, because order-independent transparency is a difficult challenge to solve.
+However, the problem of ordering fragments by depth is much more commonly solved using a depth buffer.
+        - A depth buffer is an additional attachment that stores the depth for every position, just like the color attachment stores the color of every position.
+Every time the rasterizer produces a fragment, the depth test will check if the new fragment is closer than the previous one.
+If it isn't, then the new fragment is discarded.
+        - A fragment that passes the depth test writes its own depth to the depth buffer.
+It is possible to manipulate this value from the fragment shader, just like you can manipulate the color output.
 - Depth image and view
 - Explicitly transitioning the depth image
 - Render pass